 Related: How to Do Private Browsing on iPhone

-You can choose to hide or show your IP Address directly from Safar when browsing websites.
-This feature currently only works for Safari and not for other third-party browsers.
-You will have to completely turn off this feature to stop hiding your IP address when using third-party web browsers on your iPhone.
+You can choose to hide or show your IP Address directly from Safari when browsing websites.
 Use the steps below to help you toggle the ‘Hide IP Address’ option for selected websites.

-Tap and select Turn Off HIde IP Address.
+4. Here, select Turn Off Hide IP Address.

 The website will now reload in your browser, and your IP Address will no longer be hidden for the currently selected website.